PHILADELPHIA, PA, November 8, 2019 -

 Ivy L. Barsky (Philadelphia) is a non-profit professional and independent consultant.
 She served as the CEO of the National Museum of American Jewish History, Philadelphia (2011-2019); Deputy Director, Museum of Jewish Heritage--A Living Memorial to the Holocaust, New York; and has worked for art galleries and museums including the Philadelphia Museum of Art and the Institute of Contemporary Art.
 Barsky has an MA in the history of art from the University of Pennsylvania and a BA from New York University.

-Chanel Cook (Erie) is the Director of Programming & Community Relationships at Erie Arts & Culture and former Director of Nonprofit and Community Investment at Idea Fund, Erie.
+Chanel Cook (Erie) is the director of nonprofit and community investment at Idea Fund, Erie.
 She previously served in federal and local-level positions including in the County of Erie and the US House of Representatives.
 She is the Chair of the Erie Philharmonic Board of Governors and a member of both the United Way of Erie County Board of Directors and the WQLN – PBS 54 Community Advisory Board.
 Cook earned an MS in organizational leadership from Mercyhurst University and a BA in Political Science from Gannon University.

 Gisele Barreto Fetterman (Braddock) is an access and equity advocate, a hugger and the Second Lady of Pennsylvania.
 She is the founder of Freestore 15104, where surplus and donated goods are received and redistributed to neighbors in need.
 Gisele is the co-founder of 412 Food Rescue, a community wide effort to end hunger and reduce food waste.
 She is co-founder of For Good PGH, a non-profit that works to advocate inclusion and inspire kindness.
 Gisele was born in Brazil and emigrated as a child to the US, living as an undocumented immigrant for over a decade.
 Gisele is a Forty under 40 honoree, a Tedx Speaker a Jefferson Awards recipient and a mother of three.